 In the end, the intense workload and the constant political battles with his colleagues in government, the parliament, and the cantons had taken their toll.
 Feeling his strengths waning, Franscini had longed for a quieter live for some time.
 But despite his scientific and political achievements and his many years in public service, Franscini had remained a poor man and thus could not afford to lose the income as Federal Councillor.
 At the beginning of 1857, his mind was made up, though, and he decided to retire from the government by the end of the year to work in the archives of his home canton of Ticino.
 Fate had other plans, and so Stefano Franscini died unexpectedly on July 19 1857 in Berne, while still in office.
 The day before his death, he was still writing letters, requesting documents from a friend and expressing confidence that he would soon recover from his illness.

 Had someone else become head of the Department of Home Affairs during those early years of Switzerland, statistics would probably not have received the tutelage it benefited from under Franscini’s administration, something which was also recognized by his contemporaries.
 Yet, Franscini’s legacy reaches far beyond statistics.
 He was a major driver behind the foundation of the Federal Polytechnic School, which would turn into one of the world’s leading scientific institutions, today’s Swiss Federal Institute of Technology (ETH).
-Similarly, he

-was key in building political support for the Gotthard tunnel project, which would eventually provide a fast and efficient connection between northern and southern Europe through the hart of the Swiss alps.
+In addition, he was a major driver behind improving public education and was key in calming spirits on the national level after the Swiss civil war.

 Nevertheless, Franscini is far from famous in Switzerland.
 If he his remembered, then primarily as a paragon for a man who spent his life in public service at the expense of personal gains (his epitaph reads: “he was born poor, he lived poor, he died poor”).
 Some might lament the fact that the man who spent so much of his life forging a national identity, is not part of the collective memory of that nation.
 Yet, it is quite a fitting fate for someone like Franscini who believed that Swiss identity is based on institutions, not individuals.